Rykingsling/Housing-Price-Datasets-Collection-and-Quantitative-Analysis/README.md

     * python main_crawel.py

-Specific datasets was like following.
-I will publish them after my paper published, if you want to collect them in advance, pls contact me through issues.
+The specific datasets are partly listed below.
+I will release them after my paper is published.
+If you need early access, please contact me through the issues section.

-(only for research, if you have any commerical action or plagiarism, this is not allowed, I reserve the legal right.)
+These datasets are for research purposes only.
+Any unauthorized commercial use or plagiarism from other sources is strictly prohibited.
+I reserve the right to take legal action if necessary.
 ![image](https://github.com/user-attachments/assets/d3116311-d035-4ca7-a2c1-7a566c4437a4)